 Novo Restaurant Lounge (726 Higuera St., San Luis Obispo, CA 93401 // 805.543.3986)

 KREUZBERG COFFEE COMPANY

 What initially drew me into the building were the peculiar wall murals and intricate nooks and crannies where tables sat.
 But upon skimming their menu, you’ll notice they offer more than just coffee, tea, and pastries.
-Their “Cafe Menu” features veggie omelettes, a variety of breakfast burritos, and acai bowls, as well as an assortment of soups and salads that sound purely amazing.
+Their “Cafe Menu” features veggie omelets, a variety of breakfast burritos, and acai bowls, as well as an assortment of soups and salads that sound purely amazing.
 I enjoyed a plain Old Fashioned Egg Brekky: two eggs over easy, tots, avocado, and bagel and schmear.
-Plain as it may sound, a phenomenal plate and a well deserved place in the top ten restaurants in SLO.
+Plain as it may sound, a phenomenal plate and a well-deserved place in the top ten restaurants in SLO.
 You can also visit Kreuzberg in the evening with their “Lounge Menu”, serving sensational items such as Vegan Mac ‘n Cheese or Parmesan Pepper Risotto, which makes Kreuzberg one of the best restaurants in Downtown SLO for morning or evening meals.